Francis Caracciolo: Latter years, 1601–1608

 Remaining general superior for seven years, Francis at last obtained permission from Pope Clement VIII to resign.
 The position had been a severe strain upon him, not only because of his delicate health, but also because in establishing and extending the order, he found himself and his brethren faced with opposition, misrepresentation, and sometimes by malicious calumnies.

 Francis was then named prior of Santa Maria Maggiore and novice-master.
 He carried on his apostolic work in the confessional and in the pulpit, discoursing so constantly and movingly on the divine goodness to man that he was called "The Preacher of the Love of God".
 Hagiographies describe him as performing many miraculous healings with the sign of the cross.

 He often bathed the ground with his tears when he prayed, according to his custom, prostrate on his face before the tabernacle, and constantly repeating from psalm 68, as one devoured by internal fire,"Zelus domus tuae comedit me", "Zeal for your house consumes me."

 In 1608, Caracciolo moved to Agnone to found a religious house in honour of the Santissima Annunziata, but he died before the completion of his dream.
 After the death his remains were transported from, where he moved to found was died, to Naples, without having any visible signs of embalmment.

 Invited by the Oratorians at Agnone, in the Molise region, to convert their house into a college for his congregation, Francis set out to help with the new foundation.
 On his way he visited Loreto, where he was granted the favor of spending the night in prayer in the chapel of the Holy House, the Basilica della Santa Casa.
 As he was invoking Our Lady's help on behalf of his brethren, Giovanni Adorno appeared to him in a dream or a vision, and announced his approaching death.
 He arrived at Agnone apparently in good health, but he himself was under no illusion.
 On the first day of June, 1608, he was seized with a fever which rapidly increased, and he dictated a fervent letter urging the members of the society to remain faithful to the rule.
 On the Vigil of Corpus Christi, Wednesday, June 4, 1608, he seemed absorbed in meditation until an hour before sunset when he suddenly cried out, "Let us go, Let us go to heaven!"
-Scarcely had these words been uttered when his wish was realized and he passed to his reward.
-He was forty-four years of age.
+Shortly after saying this, he died.
+He was 44 years old.